Conflict-resolution strategies v7

-A number of built-in conflict resolution options are available to support automatic conflict resolution.
-The conflict resolution options are applicable to update/update and delete/delete conflicts.
+Several built-in conflict-resolution options are available to support automatic conflict resolution.
+The conflict-resolution options apply to update/update and delete/delete conflicts.

 The following are the built-in, automatic conflict resolution options.

-Latest Timestamp.
-Same approach as earliest timestamp except the row change with the latest timestamp is accepted.
+- Latest timestamp.
+This option takes the same approach as earliest timestamp except the row change with the latest timestamp is accepted.
 The row changes with earlier timestamps are discarded.

 For the earliest timestamp and latest timestamp conflict resolution strategies, the transaction timestamp is tracked in a column with data type